ladislaogarcia/bmimetypes/README.md

 It makes in this way:

 1. Get the 'Content-Type' over its Magic Numbers.
+If the file has got them.
 2. Get the 'Content-Type' over its extension.
 3. If there are some kind of issue, this class will throw an error:
     - If the Magic Numbers obtained in steps 1 and 2 above do not match.